ckeditor/ckeditor5/docs/tutorial/view.md

 In this section, we'll focus on updating the toolbar.

+{@img assets/img/tutorial/ui.jpg Screenshot of the editor highlighting toolbar at the top and editing view at the bottom}

 ## Creating a new button

-Let's import the `ButtonView` contructor:
+Let's import the `ButtonView` contructor in the `src/plugin.js` file:

 ```js
 import { ButtonView } from 'ckeditor5/src/ui';